Keum Sae-rok: 2019–present: Rising popularity and transition to leading roles

 Her subsequent performance as a tough rookie detective in the comedy television series The Fiery Priest (2019) brought her wider recognition and won her Best New Actress at the 2019 SBS Drama Awards.
 Later that year, Keum joined the film The King's Letters (2019).

 In 2020, Keum joined tvN's Drama Stage Season 3: Everyone Is There.

 In 2021, Keum joined the SBS drama Joseon Exorcist, but it only aired 2 episodes.
 It was canceled due to historical distortions, which caused Keum to write an apology letter.
 Keum later joined the KBS drama Youth of May, which was based on the Gwangju Uprising.
 Later, Keum joined the SBS variety program Baek Jong-won's Alley Restaurant.
 In July, Keum joined the cast of the film Open the Door.

 On December 10, 2021, it was reported that Keum had terminated her contract with UL Entertainment and decided not to renew the contract after 5 years.
 On December 20, 2021, it was announced that Keum had signed a contract with History D&C.

 In January 2024, Keum signed with new agency BH Entertainment.

+In 2026, Go starred in Disney+'s crime thriller television series Bloody Flower opposite Sung Dong-il and Ryeoun.
+It is based on the novel of the same name by Lee Dong-geon.